 We remain committed to minimising our environmental impact from operations, and to reporting fully and transparently in accordance with industry good practice and methodologies, and international standards.
 Some of the locations we work in are heavily regulated so complying with national regulatory requirements is an important aspect.

 Greenhouse gas (GHG) emissions from our activities arise mainly from the combustion of fuels such as marine diesel and form a relatively modest part of our operational footprint.

 We report on an ‘operational control’ basis, including emissions from those assets that are operated by us, but not those controlled by our partners.

 In absolute terms, our GHG emissions are heavily influenced by the level of operational activity over the year.
 In turn, this is impacted by safety considerations, technical requirements, distances between operations and support bases, and local environmental and meteorological conditions.

+Water resilience in the face of climate change and water use are areas of increasing focus for our industry.
 We recognise that access to clean water is a basic human right.
-Our business both impacts and depends on water resources close to our operations, so we have had a water resource strategy in place for some years.
+We also acknowledge that our business both impacts and depends on water resources close to our operations, so we have had a water resource strategy in place for some years.
 This covers:

-- investigating improvements to our freshwater management processes;
+- investigating ways to manage freshwater more efficiently;

-- identifying and implementing measures to reduce impacts on fresh water; and
+- identifying and implementing measures to reduce our operational impacts on freshwater; and

 - enhancing the reporting of our freshwater resources management.

-We implement clear waste management plans aligned to mitigation requirements from our impact assessments, and apply European and industry good practice wherever we operate.
+We are committed to maximising the reuse and recycling of waste, and minimising the amount sent to landfill.
+We implement clear waste management plans aligned to mitigation requirements from our impact assessments and apply industry good practice wherever we operate.
 Where we are not the operator, we seek to influence our partners to do the same.